Back to All Events

 On Tuesday, February 11, we recognize the International Day of Women and Girls in Science and celebrate with a fun, engaging, and inspiring event—the 2025 Girls+ in STEAM Conference!

-This Girls+ in STEAM Conference is FREE for all participants; however, registration is required.
+The 2025 Girls+ in STEAM Conference will be presented virtually and is FREE for all participants; however, registration is required.

 This inclusive program welcomes participants and mentors of many gender identities—whether you identify as a girl, boy, trans, genderqueer, non-binary, Two-Spirit, or gender questioning.